-- Links – the school has a good multidisciplinary team – Teachers, Learning Mentors, Occupational Therapists, Speech & Language Therapists, and Clinical Psychologist.
+- Links – the school has a good multidisciplinary team – Teachers, Learning Mentors, Occupational Therapists and Speech & Language Therapists.
 There is good communication between staff, families and support services with regular meetings and briefings.
 Pupils have a home/school contact book and targets are shared with parents and carers.

 Throughout the school day pupils have frequent opportunities to practise and develop functional communication and interaction skills and social understanding.
 These include:

-- Intervention lessons twice a week for KS3 linked to EHCP targets.
+- Intervention lessons once a week for KS3 linked to EHCP targets.

 - Paired working